-The proposed site is located in an area zoned for a mix of residential and commercial town expansion.
+The proposed site is located in an area zone for commercial town expansion.
 To the east of the site is zoned as primarily residential and social/ community use.
 To the west and south is zoned for mixed use.

 4.6.2 Relative Abundance, Availability, Quality and Regenerative Capacity of Natural Resources